Best 10 Longest 4K HDMI Cable [2025]

 If you’re looking for a way to extend the reach of your HDMI audio video signal, an HDMI Over Fiber Extender kit is an excellent option.

-These kits allow you to extend your signal up to 3300 feet over single-mode fiber or 1000 feet over multimode fiber.
+These kits allow you to extend your signal up to 3300 feet over single-mode fibre or 1000 feet over multimode fibre.
 The kit consists of a transmitter and receiver.

-The Crestron BG-EXH70C 4K HDMI over fiber extender provides an easy and convenient way to extend your HDMI signals.
+The Crestron BG-EXH70C 4K HDMI over fibre extender provides an easy and convenient way to extend your HDMI signals.

-This device also has a plug-and-play setup, bi-directional IR pass-through, and surge protection.
+This device also has plug-and-play setup, bi-directional IR pass-through, and surge protection.

-The Celerity UFO 8KH-RX HDMI over fiber extension cable combines HDMI and fiber optic technology in a single cable.
+The Celerity UFO 8KH-RX HDMI over fibre extension cable combines HDMI and fibre optic technology in a single cable.

 The cable includes a locking coupler for precise optical alignment.
-Also, The cable is powered by the 5V power supplied by HDMI source components and includes a blue LED to confirm that it’s working.
+This cable powered by the 5V power supplied by HDMI source components, and includes a blue LED to confirm that it’s working.

-The HDMI cable supports HDMI 2.1, HDCP 2.3, HDR, and years.
-It’s the only 100% fiber solution that supports eARC, or Extended Display Information Data.
-The longest 4K HDMI Cable is also multi-zone compatible.
+The HDMI cable supports HDMI 2.1, HDCP 2.3, HDR, and eARC.
+It’s the only 100% fibre solution that supports eARC, or Extended Display Information Data.
+It’s also multi-zone compatible.

 Black Box HDMI KVM extender

-If you’re looking for a solution to extend the range of your computer, you can choose a Black Box HDMI KVM extender over fiber.
+If you’re looking for a solution to extend the range of your computer, you can choose a Black Box HDMI KVM extender over fibre.

-This product eliminates the need for a dedicated remote console, and it is ideal for use in transportation control centers, medical facilities, industrial warehouses, and extended workstations.
+This product eliminates the need for a dedicated remote console, and it is ideal for use in transportation control centres, medical facilities, industrial warehouses, and extended workstations.

 The Black Box ACU1700A KVM Extender supports high-resolution 4K video at 60Hz, as well as signals from USB and HID devices.